 It is essential for researchers that their scholarly publications gain high visibility.
 You can enhance the visibility and accessibility of your works through publication forums that are used extensively.
-Parallel publishing of commercially published works also increases visibility.
+Self-archiving of commercially published articles also increases visibility.

-Impact can be assessed using for example the following:
+The impact can be assessed using, for example, the following:

 Web of Science tarjoaa pääsyn seuraaviin viitetietokantoihin: 1.
 Arts and Humanities Citation Index: viitetietokanta, johon indeksoidaan 1144 taide- ja humanistisen alan lehteä.
 2. Science Citation Index Expanded™: viitetietokanta, johon indeksoidaan 5700 luonnontieteiden alan lehteä.
 3. Social Sciences Citation Index: viitetietokanta, johon indeksoidaan 1725 yhteiskunta- ja humanististen tieteiden lehteä.4.
 Journal Citation Reports sisältää viittaustiedot yli 8500 lehdestä yli 60 maasta.
 Social Science Edition -osa sisältää tiedot noin 1500 humanistis-yhteiskuntatieteellisestä lehdestä.
 Science Edition -osa sisältää tietoa noin 5000 lehdestä luonnontieteen ja tekniikan alalta.